Meta Platforms: Offices

 Facebook opened its London headquarters in 2017 in Fitzrovia in central London.
 Facebook opened an office in Cambridge, Massachusetts in 2018.
 The offices were initially home to the "Connectivity Lab", a group focused on bringing Internet access to those who do not have access to the Internet.
 In April 2019, Facebook opened its Taiwan headquarters in Taipei.

 In March 2022, Meta opened new regional headquarters in Dubai.

+In September 2023, it was reported that Meta had paid £149m to British Land to break the lease on Triton Square London office.
+Meta reportedly had another 18 years left on its lease on the site.

 Data centers

-As of 2019, Facebook operated 16 data centers.
+As of 2023, Facebook operated 21 data centers.
 It committed to purchase 100% renewable energy and to reduce its greenhouse gas emissions 75% by 2020.
 Its data center technologies include Fabric Aggregator, a distributed network system that accommodates larger regions and varied traffic patterns.

 Reception

 US Representative Alexandria Ocasio-Cortez responded in a tweet to Zuckerberg's announcement about Meta, saying: "Meta as in 'we are a cancer to democracy metastasizing into a global surveillance and propaganda machine for boosting authoritarian regimes and destroying civil society ... for profit!'"

 Ex-Facebook employee Frances Haugen and whistleblower behind the Facebook Papers responded to the rebranding efforts by expressing doubts about the company's ability to improve while led by Mark Zuckerberg, and urged the chief executive officer to resign.

 In November 2021, a video published by Inspired by Iceland went viral, in which a Zuckerberg look-alike promoted the Icelandverse, a place of "enhanced actual reality without silly looking headsets".

 In a December 2021 interview, SpaceX and Tesla chief executive officer Elon Musk said he could not see a compelling use-case for the VR-driven metaverse, adding: "I don't see someone strapping a frigging screen to their face all day."

 In January 2022, Louise Eccles of The Sunday Times logged into the metaverse with the intention of making a video guide.
 She wrote:

 Eccles described being sexually harassed by another user, as well as "accents from all over the world, American, Indian, English, Australian, using racist, sexist, homophobic and transphobic language".
 She also encountered users as young as 7 years old on the platform, despite Oculus headsets being intended for users over 13.